 Interior walls act as heat-sinks to moderate indoor temperature swings, further reducing heating/cooling loads.
 Whole-building analysis programs capable of projecting a building's energy use and cost based on an hour-by-hour simulation can accurately model concrete masonry's thermal mass and predict associated savings.

-The 2016 CEC recognizes the value of heavy mass walls (with concrete masonry units (CMU) in its definition); for most metro areas in Southern California, no insulation is required..
+The California Energy Code recognizes the value of heavy mass walls (with concrete masonry units (CMU) in its definition); for most metro areas in Southern California, no insulation is required..

 Please see California Energy Code References, a quick reference guide to concrete masonry in the energy code.